 Q3) What are the important applications in the IT in which the Node.Js approach can be considered?

-The biggest application of Node.JS is in real time web applications building.
+Ans) The biggest application of Node.JS is in real-time web application building.
 In addition to this, it can be considered in distributed systems for sub-programming collection.
 More applications include its use in general applications and in some complex network applications.

 [Related Article: Today’s web is a big-event web - Node.JS ]